kukuu/integration/fault-tolerant-backend-system.md

 To design a fault-tolerant distributed system, the focus is on ensuring service availability, data consistency, and the ability to recover gracefully from failures.
 Below is a practical solution that includes architectural design, solution steps, and code examples.

+This architecture ensures that the distributed system is fault-tolerant, highly available, and capable of handling failures gracefully.
+By leveraging best practices in load balancing, circuit breaker patterns, disaster recovery, eventual consistency, and observability, the system can meet the critical needs of the energy sector while ensuring a smooth customer experience.

 ## Key Best Practices

 - Domain Understanding: